zwilsoncc/docs/pages/docs/other/faq.md

 ## How Do I Add My Deployments to a List of Whitelisted Ip Addresses?

-The IP addresses of <Now color="#000" /> deployments are too dynamic and for that reason we don't provide a list of them.
+The IP addresses of <Now color="#000" /> deployments are too dynamic and for that reason, we don't provide a list of them.

 Our recommendation when connecting to external services (eg. a database) is to use a strong password and SSL.